 When my family arrived at Happy Day Farm in Manalapan, I knew we had come to the right place—this 130-acre farm is filled with farm activities for every age.
-From climbing up onto one of their tractor rides and feeding the animals to getting lost in the giant corn maze or hitting the target with one of the pumpkin cannons, you’ll find a full roster of fall activities here.
-And then there are those fantastic Insta-worthy photo ops, thanks to the eye-catching and stylish displays all around the property.
-The best part is, Happy Day Farm is run by a family who truly embodies the name.
+From climbing up onto one of their tractor rides and feeding the animals to getting lost in the giant corn maze or hitting the target with one of the pumpkin blasters, you’ll find a full roster of fall activities here.
+And then there are those fantastic Insta-worthy photo ops, thanks to the eye-catching and stylish displays around the property.
+The best part is that Happy Day Farm is run by a family who truly embodies the name.
 When you spot the owner (he goes by Farmer Tim) out and about smiling at each memory-making moment, you can see why every day here is a happy one.
-We spent the most glorious fall day visiting this gem and couldn’t wait to share every detail, it’s no wonder it’s on our list of Family-Friendly Farms To Visit This Fall.
+We spent the most glorious fall day visiting this gem—read on to learn more about it, and for more fall fun, check out our guide to family-friendly farms in NJ. (featured photo credit: Happy Day Farm)

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.